-(d) Mineral properties
+(e) Mineral properties

 The Company accounts for its mineral properties as exploration and evaluation assets in accordance with IFRS 6.
 The Company capitalizes mineral property interest acquisition costs, which include the cash consideration, option payment under an earn-in arrangement and, the fair value of common shares issued for mineral property interests.
 The acquisition costs are capitalized until the property is placed into development (when commercial viability and technical feasibility are established), sold or abandoned or determined to be impaired.
 Before moving acquisition costs into property, plant and equipment upon commencement of development stage, the property is first tested for impairment.
-A mineral property is reviewed for impairment whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.

-For the years ended December 31, 2020 and 2019 (All amounts are in Canadian Dollars, unless otherwise stated)
+For the years ended December 31, 2021 and 2020 (All amounts are in Canadian Dollars, unless otherwise stated)

-(d) Mineral properties (Cont'd)
+(e) Mineral properties (Cont'd)